 It can be done.
 With support and a strong determination, some people can succeed at reducing, controlling or quitting drinking.

 - Find alternatives to social situations that require you to drink.
 This may mean that you have to find new groups or friends, if your old group was composed of drinkers.
-Your local library can help you find groups you share interests with so that you can enjoy your free time without alcohol.
+There are plenty of sober activities you can find where you can enjoy your free time without alcohol.
 You might even find yourself followed by a couple of your drinking buddies who are tired of that lifestyle.

 - If drinking helped you manage certain types of social situations that are uncomfortable, look for new, healthier ways to deal with them.
 For example, if you always drink at weddings, conventions or family reunions, find someone you trust to buddy with you at that event and agree to the goal that you will get through that event without drinking.